 - This course is designed to be a capstone course to everything you have learned over the last 4(ish) years.
 You are seniors and are able to participate in comprehensive discourse without motivation.
-The readings are designed to share experiential learning processes to help you grow as an instructor. - Each reading segment will have a discussion or assignment associated with the assigned topic.
-All Instructions are listed in each designated learning module associated with the units and content areas listed in the schedule. - You will be evaluated on self-reflection and personal growth of participation throughout the unit learning areas. - You all will develop a secondary unit plan including goals, lessons, reflections, and application pieces. - You will develop a professional portfolio with learning experiences, resources and reflections to help you prepare for the future job search.
+The readings are designed to share experiential learning processes to help you grow as an instructor.

+- Each reading segment will have a discussion or assignment associated with the assigned topic.
+All Instructions are listed in each designated learning module associated with the units and content areas listed in the schedule.

+- You will be evaluated on self-reflection and personal growth of participation throughout the unit learning areas.

+- You all will develop a secondary Non-Traditional Lesson activity to present to your peers.
+You will include a 1 page flyer/handout/brochure (of your choice) to pass out as a resource for your peers.
+Lesson presentations will take place at the end of the semester.

+- You will develop a professional portfolio with learning experiences, resources and reflections to help you prepare for the future job search.
 A detailed assignment description will be provided in CANVAS.
+The following tabs will be included in your portfolio.

+- Interview Experiences

+- Cover Letter

+- o Resume

+- Teaching Philosophies

+- Qualifications and Certificates

+- Lessons Plans

+- Assessments

-The following tabs will be included in your portfolio. - o Interview Experiences - Cover Letter - o Resume - Teaching Philosophies - o Qualifications and Certificates - Lessons Plans - Assessments - Reflection of InTASC Teaching Standards - Your semester will be split into 2 sections.
+- o Reflection of Wisconsin Teaching Standards

+- Your semester will be split into 2 sections.
 Each candidate will pick a middle and a high school teacher to complete the minimum required hours' worth of total practicum lab.
 All expectations listed below will contribute for the 10% of this section. - Teacher Expectations are due on CANVAS at designated times.
 Please see CANVAS for guidelines. - Hours logs and teacher evaluations are due on CANVAS at designated times.
-Please see CANVAS for guidelines. - o "Secondary Debrief" Assignment Description listed in CANVAS Reflection Paper describing Strengths and Areas of Improvement in the setting moving forward.
+Please see CANVAS for guidelines. - "Secondary Debrief" Assignment Description listed in CANVAS Reflection Paper describing Strengths and Areas of Improvement in the setting moving forward.